-- In this part, we applied deep learning. - During this experiment, - o To build an ML model based on Deep Learning, we used Keras API and its backend is Tensorflow. - o To apply the NLP technique, we used Spacy libs rather than NLTK, again. - o To create word2vec model and embedding vector before applying deep learning, we used Gensim libs instead of using TF-IDF.
+- To create word2vec model and embedding vector before applying deep learning, we used Gensim libs instead of using TF-IDF.
 We could use Google's, GloVe's, Spacy's pre-trained vectors.
-However, we built our word2vec model since we have domain-specific data based on SMS. - We built a deep learning network by using the layers, respectively.
-We connected each other layer as you see in the graph, below. - Embedding Layer - Dense Layer - o LSTM for RNN Layer - Dense Layer - After we split the message into tokens by using Keras' tokenizer, we plotted the CDF graph for the frequency of unique words. - > According to that graph, - o the unique words appear less than 50 times in 95% of the corpus. - o the unique words that appear less than 1 time in 50% of the corpus. - o the unique words that appear less than 4 times in 75% of the corpus.
+However, we built our word2vec model since we have domain-specific data based on SMS.

+- We built a deep learning network by using the layers, respectively.
+We connected each other layer as you see in the graph, below.

+- Embedding Layer

+- Dense Layer

+- LSTM for RNN Layer

+- Dense Layer

+- After we split the message into tokens by using Keras' tokenizer, we plotted the CDF graph for the frequency of unique words. - According to that graph, - the unique words appear less than 50 times in 95% of the corpus. - the unique words that appear less than 1 time in 50% of the corpus. - the unique words that appear less than 4 times in 75% of the corpus. - Hyperparameter Tuning:
-Hyperparameter Tuning: